kbuika/kibuika.com/content/posts/MutationObserver/MutationObserver.md

 ---
-title: How MutationObserver saved my weekend build
+title: MutationObserver saved my weekend build
 description: What it is, how it saved me from losing my mind, why you should care.
 date: 2022-06-28T11:00:00.000Z
 ---